Suryavarman II: Life and reign

 Dvaravati began to come under the influence of the Khmer Empire and central-southeast Asia was ultimately invaded by King Suryavarman II in the first half of the 12th century.

 During his decades in power, the king reunited the empire.
 Vassals paid him tribute.
 He staged large military operations in the east against the Chams, but these were largely unsuccessful.
-Inscriptions in the neighboring Indianized state of Champa and accounts left by writers in Đại Việt, a Vietnamese precursor state, say that Suryavarman staged three major but unsuccessful attacks in Nghệ An province and Quảng Bình province, sometimes with the support of Champa.
-In 1128, he is said to have led 20,000 soldiers against Đại Việt, but was defeated and chased out.
+Inscriptions in the neighboring Indianized state of Champa and accounts left by writers in Đại Việt (Dai Viet), a Vietnamese precursor state, say that Suryavarman II staged 3 major but unsuccessful attacks in Nghệ An province and Quảng Bình province, sometimes with the support of Champa.
+In 1128, he is said to have led 20,000 soldiers against Dai Viet, but was defeated and chased out.
 The next year he sent a fleet of more than 700 vessels to attack its coast.
-In 1132, combined Khmer and Cham forces again invaded, with a final attempt in 1138, to no real success.
-Later, the Cham king Jaya Indravarman III made peace with Lý court and refused to support further attacks.
-In 1145 AD, Suryavarman appears to have invaded Champa, defeated its king Jaya Indravarman III, and sacked the capital Vijaya with the help of Kulothunga Chola II.
+In 1132, combined Khmer and Cham forces again invaded Dai Viet, with a final attempt in 1137, to no real success.
+Later, the Cham king Jaya Indravarman III made peace with Lý king of Dai Viet and refused to support further attacks.
+In 1145 AD, Suryavarman II appears to have invaded Champa, defeated its king Jaya Indravarman III, and sacked the capital Vijaya with the help of Kulothunga Chola II.
 On the Cham throne he placed a new king, Harideva, said to be the younger brother of the Khmer ruler's wife.
 In subsequent fighting, Cham forces under Jaya Harivarman I recaptured the capital and killed Harideva.
 A final expedition in 1150 ended in a disastrous withdrawal.

+According to Vietnamese history books, Khmer planned to invade Dai Viet one more time in 1150.
+But while Khmer troops gathered in Nghe An (in southern Dai Viet), they faced widespread diseases and pandemics, and so retreated just before the invasion.

 In addition to war, Suryavarman practiced diplomacy, resuming formal relations with China in 1116 AD.
 A Chinese account of the 13th century says that the Khmer embassy had 14 members, who after reaching Chinese soil were given special court garments.
 “Scarcely have we arrived to contemplate anear your glory than we are already filled with your benefits,” one of the ambassadors is quoted as telling the Chinese emperor.
 The embassy went home the following year.
 Another embassy visited in 1120; in 1128, the emperor conferred high dignities on the Khmer ruler, deeming him “great vassal of the empire.”
 Problems concerning commerce between the two states were examined and regulated.